hhjami/offline-judge/README.md

 * The judge answer files must be named 1.ans, 2.ans etc. There should not be any gap in the sequence.
 It must start from 1.ans.
 * 1.ans corresponds the judge answer for input in 1.in.
 * If the problem requires a special judge, that should be kept inside the problem subdirectory named `special.cpp`.
-* Run `makeoj.sh` using the command in terminal `./makeoj.sh`.
+* Run `makeoj.sh` using the command in terminal `./makeoj.sh [directoryName]`.
 In case, you can't run the script due to permission issue, please run `chmod +x makeoj.sh` to give the script execution permission.
-* Input your folder name, when asked
+* If you haven't given the directory name as argument, then input your folder name, when asked.
 * Your localoj will be ready within the offline judge folder.
 * The name of your localoj will be of the format `localoj_CURRENT_DATE`
 * There is a directory named `testDirectory` which contains an example of problem set in required format.
 To test, run `./makeoj.sh`.
-When prompted `Enter the name of the directory:`, give `testDirectory`.
+When prompted `Enter the name of the directory:`, give `testDirectory` (Or run `./makeoj.sh testDirectory`.
 This should produce a new folder called `localoj_CURRENT_DATE`.
 See `How to use?` section of this readme, to use that.
 * This judge can test a solution on multiple test files.
 Maximum 99 test files can be given.
 If you want increase this, change the MXCS macro in genChecker.cpp.
 * If your vim has a older version, you have to update vim.
 Otherwise vimcat (used for syntax highlighting) may give error.